2022 Masters Tournament: First round

 Im Sung-jae became the first Korean player to hold the lead after a round at the Masters following a five-under-par 67.
 Im birdied his first three holes and was four-under after seven holes before consecutive bogeys on holes 10 and 11.
 At the par-5 13th, Im hit his approach shot to 12 feet and made the putt for eagle before also birdieing the par-5 15th to take sole possession of the lead.

 Cameron Smith, who finished tied for second with Im in 2020, opened with a double-bogey at the first hole.
 Beginning with a chip-in for birdie at the fifth, however, Smith went eight-under-par over a span of 14 holes.
 At the par-3 16th, Smith hit his tee shot to five feet and made the putt to get to six-under for the round before another double-bogey on the 18th dropped him back to four-under and a round of 68.

 Scottie Scheffler, playing his first tournament as World No. 1, did not make a bogey until the 18th hole in a 3-under-par round of 69.
 He was in a group tied for third place that also included past champions Dustin Johnson and Danny Willett, as well as Joaquín Niemann, who holed out for an eagle on the par-4 ninth hole.

 Harold Varner III, in his Masters debut, went four-under-par in a 4-hole stretch from the 13th to the 16th hole, including a near albatross from the pine straw at the 13th.
 He finished with a one-under-par 71.

 Tiger Woods was playing in his first tournament since the 2020 Masters and opened with a one-under-par 71, tied for 10th place after 18 holes.
-Defending champion Hideki Matsuyama shot an ever-par 72.
+Defending champion Hideki Matsuyama shot an even-par 72.

-Overnight rain meant that the start was delayed by 30 minutes; the first players teeing off at 8:30 a.m. local time.
+Overnight rain meant that the start was delayed by 30 minutes, with the first players teeing off at 8:30 a.m. local time.